ljkarel/ummbsummer/endpoints.md

 ### /strava/callback

+### /members/
+GET: Gets registration information for all sections and members.

+### /members/me/
+GET: Gets all information for the logged in member.

+### /members/me/preferences/
+GET: Gets preferences for the logged in member.
+PUT: Updates preferences for the logged in member.

 ### /activities
-Gets all the activities for the logged in user.
+GET: Gets all activities for the logged in member.

-### /sections
-Gets a list of all sections and their members

-### /sections/scores
+### /metrics/me/?week=<week_number>
-Gets the point totals for each section.
-Can specify a week via query parameter, otherwise return scores for all weeks.
+GET: Gets the weekly points for the logged in member.
+Optionally specify a single week to return.

-### /sections/<section_name>/scores

-### /members/<member_id>
+### /metrics/sections/<slug:section_slug>/?week=<week_number>
-GET: Gets the member information for the given member
+GET: Get the weekly section score for section with <section_name>.
+Optionally specify a single week to return.

-### /members/<member_id>/preferences
+### /metrics/scoreboard/?week=<week_number>
-PUT: Updates the user's preferences
+GET: Get all section scores.
+Optionally specify a single week to return.